Business continuity and crisis management

 - Power cut - loss of power could have serious consequences.
 Would you be able to operate without IT or telecoms systems, key machinery or equipment?

-- Fuel shortages - temporary shortages in fuel supply could prevent staff getting to work and affect your ability to make and receive deliveries.
+- Fuel shortages - temporary shortages in fuel supply could prevent staff from getting to work and affect your ability to make and receive deliveries.

-- Restricted access to premises - how would your business function if you couldn't access your workplace - for example, due to a gas leak?
+- Restricted access to premises - how would your business function if you couldn't access your workplace (for example, due to a gas leak)?

 - Loss or illness of key staff - how would your business cope if a key member of staff were to leave or was incapacitated by illness?

 - Outbreak of disease or infection - an outbreak of an infectious disease among your staff, in your premises or among livestock could present serious health and safety risks.
 Significant outbreaks, for example like the coronavirus pandemic, could mean public health measures impose business closures and restrictions to trade.

 - Crises affecting suppliers - how would you source alternative supplies?